 - Remove the splash shield under the car.
 It is held in place with multiple 8mm screws.

-- Spray penetrating oil on the sway bar’s bolts, then wait for fifteen minutes.
+- Spray penetrating oil on the sway bar’s bolts, then wait fifteen minutes.

 - Hoist the opposite side of the sway bar support to make it possible to loosen the tension on the side being replaced.

-- Using a small screwdriver, remove the dirt that has accumulated on the bolts to expose it.
+- Using a small screwdriver, remove the accumulated dirt on the bolts to expose it.

 - Loosen the bracket retaining bolts using an 18mm socket and a breaker bar.